wolfSSL/wolfBoot/IDE/Renesas/e2studio/RZN2L/Readme.md

 /* .incbin "../../app_RZ/Debug/app_RZ_v2.0_signed.bin" */
 ```

-### 9) Execute inital boot
+### 9) Execute initial boot

 Now, you can download and start wolfBoot program by e2Studio debugger.
 After starting the program, you can see the partition information as follows.
-If the boot program succeeds integrity and authenticity check, it initiate the application V1.
+If the boot program succeeds successfully and authenticity check then start application V1.
 To initially run `wolfBoot` project,
 1.)
 Right-Click the Project name.
 2.)
 Select `Debug As` -> `Renesas GDB Hardware Debugging`
 3.)
 Select `J-Link ARM`.
 Click OK.